 Ultras mouvement is the longest-running in history of youth culture.

-Our fund is a collection of photos, videos, sounds and objects.
+A collection of photos, videos, sounds and objects.

 As a photographer, my aim is not to build up a monument to Ultras and Ultras Culture.
 Ultras themselves are absolutely able to set monuments to their way of being.
 They do it every time they act on the public scene.